Shivansh9580/weather-monitoring-system/README.md

 ## Check Alerts and Visuals:
-The console will display alerts for high temperatures.
+The console will display alerts for high temperatures.<br>
 A real-time plot of temperature trends will open, displaying data for each monitored city.